Fate of the Animals: Title and subject

 The title of the work is known as Fate of the Animals in English.
 This stems from the German name Tierschicksale which figuratively translates to animal destinies.
 Paul Klee is believed to have suggested this title.
 In a letter to Auguste Macke, Marc referred to the picture with a longer title: The trees show their rings, the animals their veins.
 This is from the evident tree rings present as well as the green horse on the right whose veins are visible on its body.
 On the back of the canvas is an inscription which translates to "And all being is flaming, suffering" or "And all being is flaming sorrow."

 Fate of the Animalss title derives from the chaotic scene depicted.
 There are animals scattered throughout the canvas in what is referred to as a post apocalyptic setting.
 The scene depicts a forest that is being destroyed by the flames that are evident all around.
 The painting consists of a blue deer in the middle of the canvas, two boars on the left side, two horses above the boars, and four unidentified figures on the right.
 The four unidentified animals are believed to be either deer, foxes, or wolves.
 Most scholars believe that the animals are deer based on Marc's older works where he depicts them with the same colors and physical attributes.

-It is a premonition to World War I that Marc experienced living in Germany.
-The brutality of the animals lives at the depicted moment reflected what the oncoming war would be doing to the people of the world.
-The destruction, the chaos, and the sadness that the viewer sees sums up the evident outcome the future war would bring.